AlpineFrostSC/SCFileTools/README.rst

 1. Installation:
     - Clone the repository: `git clone https://github.com/AlpineFrostSC/SCFileTools.git`
-    - Install the required dependencies: `pip install -r requirements.txt`
+    - Install the required dependencies (if needed): `pip install -r requirements.txt`

 2. Run the Application:
     - Navigate to the project directory: `cd SCFileTools`
     - Launch the application: `python SCFileTools.py`
+    - Failure to run the application from within its directory may result in broken file references.
+No big deal.

 Then just look at things with your eyeballs and identify what you'd like to accomplish.
 Alternatively, read some docs at [docLocationNotFoundSryNotSry] for more information.